material-motion/material-motion/specifications/replicator_controller.md

     ReplicatorController {
     }

-**Duplicator API**: Provide an API for setting a replicator instance.
+**Replicator API**: Provide an API for setting a replicator instance.

 The replicator instance performs the actual replication.